camper0008/article-compiler/README.md

 ### customizing

-edit files in templates/ and public/ to customize
+edit files in templates/ and public/ to customize view

+configure out directory and root directory name with environment variables `OUT_DIR` and `ROOT_TITLE` respectively

 ### run